Mitchell County License Hearing Guide

 After Criminal Case Concludes

-- Fees: Reinstatement fees vary and are subject to change.
-Check the North Carolina DMV website for the current fee schedule.
+- Fees: The reinstatement fee can vary.
+Contact the North Carolina DMV for the current fee schedule.

-- Classes/Programs That Must Be Completed: The court may order you to complete a substance abuse assessment and any recommended treatment programs.
-Completion of these programs is often required for license reinstatement.
+- Classes/Programs That Must Be Completed: You may be required to complete a substance abuse assessment and any recommended treatment programs as a condition of reinstatement.

 Mitchell County DMV Offices